nbr0wn/libovr_nsb/README.md

 some HID routines myself, but hidapi offers cross-platform support so I decided to switch in the eventual hopes that I'd support other platforms in the future.

+This library was created to provide access to the drivers and sensor fusion algorithms written by Oculus VR from basic C functions.

 Prerequesites
 --------------
 + GLUT (for the examples)